 The sample reports below are intended as a guide only as reporting style may be specific to individuals/departments.

 Sample report for a rheumatology scan showing no evidence of inflammatory arthritis

-Ultrasound scan both hands: No evidence of active synovitis seen arising from the wrists or within the MCP or PIPjs.
+No evidence of active synovitis seen arising from the wrists or within the MCP or PIPjs.
 No tenosynovitis.
 No erosions seen.

 Or